syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Show/Hide the date icon button at right side of textbox that used to shows DatePicker calendar.While clicking on DateIcon it shows the Datepicker calendar.
+Shows/Hides the date icon button at right side of textbox that is used to display the DatePicker calendar.
+While clicking on DateIcon it displays the Datepicker calendar.